Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 The country has worked hard on rebuilding its economy ever since.

-The confidence that investors have in the country has been fully restored, as illustrated by the ever-growing numbers of people applying for the Greek Golden Visa program.
-Plus, property developers now have projects in Athens covering an area the size of Gibraltar.
+The confidence that investors have in the country has been fully restored as illustrated by the ever-growing numbers of people applying for the Greece Golden Visa program.
+Property developers now have projects in Athens covering an area the size of Gibraltar.

-So, don’t forget that an RBI program isn’t just about the residence benefits that it can bring yourself and your family.
+So, don’t forget that an RBI program isn’t just about the residence benefits that it can bring yourself and your family members.
 It’s about the investment side of things too.

-Now is a great time to buy real estate in Greece for highly attractive prices.
+Now is a great time to buy real estate property in Greece for highly attractive prices.

-The Greek Golden Visa program garnered approval and foreign interest very quickly for two reasons:
+The Greek Golden Visa was born in 2013 and has quickly garnered approval and foreign interest for two reasons:

-2. The flexibility of the real estate investment itself (and the fact that you will have full ownership of your property and a title deed)
+- The flexibility of the real estate property investment itself (and the fact that you will have full ownership of your property and a title deed)